7 Tips for Better Creative Collaboration

 4. Try Design Thinking

 Design Thinking empowers teams to quickly create and test potential solutions for many challenging problems.
-It puts people at the heart of the design process and asks us to challenge our assumptions, communicate visually and inclusively so everyone has a voice, and iterate regularly based on continuous feedback.
-It is the model upon which design sprints were created.
-You may need to bone up on processes and try this a few times before it feels comfortable.
-However, the results will be worth it.
-Further reading: 101 Design Methods or Creative Confidence.
+It puts people at the heart of the design process and asks us to challenge our assumptions, communicate visually and inclusively so everyone has a voice.
+It also requires that we iterate regularly based on continuous feedback.

 5. Say Yes to the Mess